os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 FileUsage = 1
 {% endhighlight %}

-3) You will need to update /etc/odbc.ini accordingly, in my example MySQL are running on same server where freeswitch, DB name, username and password is freeswitch, change it accordingly.
+3) At this point please update /etc/odbc.ini accordingly, in my example MySQL are running on same server where freeswitch, DB name, username and password is freeswitch in my case, you will need to change it accordingly.
 {% highlight bash %}
 [freeswitch]
 Description           = MySQL connection to 'freeswitch' database